fpemud/gentoo-build-server/README.md

 when client connects, syncupd auto mount this disk image as /var/cache/syncupd/XXX/mntdir, chroot into it and run the user command.

+sync up would cause hours when first use it. but from the second time on syncup should take no time unless your system has a big change.

 Example
 ===